Terms and Conditions

 2. If ticket holders arrive after the booked time band has expired, Kentwell will use reasonable effort to ﬁt them in later time bands if there is space, but usually after ticket holders who have booked for that time-band.
 If there is not space, Kentwell may, at its discretion, offer a time band on a later date but this is not guaranteed.

 3. Kentwell reserves the right to refuse admission to anyone.
 Persons will not be admitted if they appear to be under the inﬂuence of alcohol or drugs.
-Only alcohol purchased on site is to be consumed before going round Scaresville, and we reserve the right not to serve alchohol to those who appear under the influence.
 Equally we reserve the right not to admit, or to ask to leave, anyone displaying aggressive or antagonistic behaviour or not complying with the Scaresville rules.
 Persons may not be admitted if wearing any form of temporary cast, medical brace or who are using crutches for safety reasons.

 4. Ticket holders may experience intense audio and lighting, extreme low visibility, strobe lights, fog, damp or wet conditions, high and low temperatures and a physically demanding environment.
 Persons should not participate if pregnant, suffer from claustrophobia or are liable to seizures, heart or respiratory problems.

 5. Scaresville is an adult event not intended for children.
 We strongly advise that Scaresville is not suitable for children aged under 14.
 All children aged 18 or under must be accompanied by a guardian aged over 21.
 If a child or young person appears seriously frightened we may ask the parent or guardian to take the child out, and to stay with them, if there is only one adult aged over 21 with the group then the whole group will be asked to step out.
 ID may be required on entry.